top of page

 吾都會一肩扛起

-All beings have a buddha nature.
+All beings have Buddha-nature.

-All beings have times of confusion.
+All beings go through times of confusion.

-With compassion, I will guide them;
+With compassion, I will guide them.

-Though the road is full of disasters,
+Though the road is full of hardship,

-only for them to step onto the rescue ark.
+Only so that they may step onto the rescue ark.

-No matter how great the suffering,
+However great the suffering,

-no matter how great the hardship,
+however great the hardship,

-no matter how great the disaster—
+however great the disaster—

-I make this great vow: to bear the disasters and save the world.
+to bear calamity and save the world.

 因為眾生皆是如來佛性